keertha2004/student-dashboard-igebra/README.md

 # 🧠 Cognitive Skills & Student Performance Dashboard

-This project was built as part of the **Igebra.ai Student Dashboard Assignment**.
 It combines **data analysis (Python)** and a **full-stack dashboard (Next.js)** to explore how students’ cognitive skills impact academic performance.

 🔗 **Live Dashboard:** [student-dashboard-igebra.vercel.app](https://student-dashboard-igebra.vercel.app)